-But now that we’re armed with all of that information about the things that actually matter in investing, we’re ready to answer the question of WHY index investing is such a good strategy.
+But now that you’re armed with all of that information about what actually matters in investing, we’re ready to answer the question of WHY index investing works better than just about everything else.

 Let’s get to it!

-But here’s the problem with that 10%: all of the data we have says that even the experts are bad at picking investments.
-You can read more detail about it here, but the research can basically be summed up in two points:
+Here’s the problem with that 10%: all of the data we have says that even the experts are bad at picking the investments that will perform best.
+We mentioned this up above in the section on diversification, but the research can basically be summed up in two points:

-- Attempts to beat the market are much more likely to fail than to succeed, and
+- Any attempt to beat the market is much more likely to fail than to succeed.

 Which brings us to…

-If you want to mimic a market, an index fund is going to be the best way to do it.
-After all, that’s exactly what they’re designed to do.
+If you want to mimic a market, an index fund is the best way to do it; because that’s exactly what it’s designed to do.